Essence of this Article

 The coagulation cascade

-The coagulation process that leads to haemostasis involves a complex set of protease reactions involving approximately 30 different proteins.22 These reactions convert fibrinogen, a soluble protein, to insoluble strands of fibrin, which, together with platelets, form a stable thrombus.
+The coagulation process that leads to haemostasis involves a complex set of reactions involving approximately 30 different proteins.22 These reactions convert fibrinogen, a soluble protein, to insoluble strands of fibrin, which, together with platelets, forms a stable thrombus.

 Several coagulation cascade models have been proposed, including the intrinsic and extrinsic pathway model and the more recent cell-based model.

 The intrinsic and extrinsic pathway model divides the initiation of coagulation into two distinct parts.19 The extrinsic pathway is thought to be responsible for the initial generation of activated Factor X (Factor Xa), whereas the intrinsic pathway leads to amplification of Factor Xa generation.
 Factor Xa plays a central role in the coagulation cascade because it occupies a point where the intrinsic and extrinsic pathways converge.